-While dental cleaning in humans are not given much thought, dental cleanings in dogs are much more scary for the fact that they involve general anesthesia.
-Sure, there are also non-anesthesia dental cleanings, which can be very tempting, even when it comes to price, but these are for the most part cosmetic only and fail to provide important health benefits such as cleaning a dog's teeth under the gums with an ultrasonic scaler and polishing them up nicely afterward.
-Not to mention that they fail to offer the possibility of having x-rays done (try to get a dog to hold a bite wing in his mouth and stay motionless!) which is of primary importance.
+Sure, there are also non-anesthesia canine dental cleanings, which can be very tempting—especially when you compare the price—but these are, for the most part, only cosmetic.
+They fail to provide important health benefits such as cleaning a dog's teeth under the gums with an ultrasonic scaler and polishing them up nicely afterward.
+Not to mention that they fail to offer the possibility of having x-rays done (try to get a dog to hold a bitewing in his mouth and stay motionless!), which is of primary importance.

 The prevailing trend of non-anesthesia dental cleanings has concerned many veterinary associations.
 For instance, the American Animal Hospital Association (AAHA) defines anesthesia-free dentistry as "unacceptable and below the standard of care" while the American Veterinary Dental College (AVDC) has even issued a position statement warning against its use.

 Even so, anesthesia can sound scary—and if your old dog is in need of a dental cleaning, you may be worried about some of the risks that might be involved.

 A thorough dental procedure includes a tooth-by-tooth exam, tooth mobility tests, probing and radiographs.
 This just cannot be done without anesthesia.